Skype: Windows client

 Multiple different versions of Skype had been released for Windows since its conception.
 The original line of Skype applications continued from versions 1.0 through 4.0.
 It had offered a desktop-only program since 2003.
 Later, a mobile version was created for Windows Phones.

 In 2012, Skype introduced a new version for Windows 8 similar to the Windows Phone version.
 On 7 July 2015, Skype modified the application to direct Windows users to download the desktop version, but it was set to continue working on Windows RT until October 2016.
 In November 2015, Skype introduced three new applications, called Messaging, Skype Video, and Phone, intended to provide an integrated Skype experience on Windows 10.
 On 24 March 2016, Skype announced that the integrated applications did not satisfy most users' needs and announced that they and the desktop client would eventually be replaced with a new UWP application, which was released as a preview version for the Windows 10 Anniversary Update and dubbed as the stable version with the release of the Windows 10 Creators Update.

 The last version of Skype for Windows was Skype 12, which was based on the Universal Windows Platform and runs on various Windows 10-related systems, including Xbox One, Xbox Series X/S, Windows phones, and Microsoft HoloLens.
-At the time of closure, Microsoft still offered the older Skype 8, which was Win32-based and ran on all systems from Windows XP (which is otherwise unsupported by Microsoft) to the most recent release of Windows 10.
+At the time of closure, Microsoft still offered the older Skype 8, which was Win32-based and ran on all systems from Windows XP (which is otherwise unsupported by Microsoft) to Windows 10.